 Learn the basics of audio storytelling!
 The workshop will consist of four one-hour classes meeting once a week for three consecutive weeks in the Digital Commons.

 Each student must sign up for the program ahead of time and agree to come to each class, as the information will be cumulative.
-Students should also bring their own smartphone, laptop with a microphone, or digital recorder to class.
+Students should also bring their own smartphone, laptop with a microphone, or digital recorder to class to later classes.

-Come read, sing, and play with your baby at the library!This storytime is held in the Children's Room on the second floor of the Martin Luther King Jr. Memorial Library.For children ages birth to 1 year old and caregivers.
-See you there!
+This storytime is held in the Children's Room on the second floor of the Martin Luther King Jr. Memorial Library.